-The Group's principal risks, while not exhaustive, and the strategies to manage the risks are detailed below.
+The Group's principal risks and the strategies to manage these risks are detailed below.

 INSURANCE RISKS

 Insurance risk relates to changes in claims experience, business expenses, and the acquisition and persistency of insurance business.
 This also includes changes to assumptions regarding future experience for these risks.